 - Thickener: To thicken your smoothie, you have several options.
 Yogurt is a popular option, especially plain Greek yogurt, which is an excellent source of protein.
 Nut and seed butters along with avocados are great for some added healthy fats.
 Frozen bananas, frozen cauliflower rice, and even sweet potatoes are all great, nutrient-dense thickening agents.

 - Sweetener: Be careful with your sweeteners – this is where calories can add-up quick.
-My preferred sweeter is this granular Monk Fruit, but you can also use honey or maple syrup, sparingly.
+My preferred sweeter is this granular Monk Fruit sweetener by Whole Earth, but you can also use honey or maple syrup, sparingly.
 A teaspoon will go a long way.
 You can also rely on sweet fruit, (like cherries, berries, peaches or a frozen banana) which is a great, non-refined sugar source.
 Dates are also a good option, just be sure to remove the center pit before blending.

 Ingredients you should avoid when making a smoothie: